Blackbeard: History of the Dreaded Pirate

 In perhaps the most brazen act of his piratical career, Blackbeard blockaded the port of Charleston for nearly a week.
 The pirates seized several ships attempting to enter or leave the port and detained the crew and passengers of one ship, the Crowley, as prisoners.

 As ransom for the hostages, Blackbeard demanded a chest of medicine.
 Once delivered, the captives were released, and the pirates continued their journey up the coast.

 Mishaps Off the North Carolina Coast

-Soon after leaving Charleston, Blackbeard's fleet attempted to enter Old Topsail Inlet in North Carolina, now known as Beaufort Inlet.
-During that attempt, Queen Anne's Revenge and the sloop Adventure grounded on the ocean bar and were abandoned.
-Research by David Moore, and others, has uncovered two eyewitness accounts that shed light on where the two pirate vessels were lost.
+Soon after leaving Charleston, Blackbeard's fleet tried to enter Old Topsail Inlet in North Carolina, now known as Beaufort Inlet.
+During that attempt, Queen Anne's Revenge and the sloop Adventure grounded on a sandbar and were abandoned.
+Research has uncovered two eyewitness accounts that shed light on where the two pirate vessels were lost.